Commercial property is an untapped area for many investors, but you can reap great yields if you do your research and dedicate some time and effort.

 First of all, car parks are significantly cheaper compared to residential property on average.

-At the same time, there are places in Hong Kong where car parks have increased multiple times in value and generated better results than residential property.
+At the same time, there are places in Hong Kong where car parks have increased multiple times in value and generated better yields than residential property.

 Investors can earn great profits, not just by acquiring residential property, but also when buying commercial property, like car parks.